Whether you are new to Monroe or a current student, our Financial Aid Office is here to help you with tuition planning.

 A variety of aid types make up a typical financial aid package.
 Chances are, you’ll end up with a mix:

 Grants: Money for your education that do not have to be paid back.
 Most grants are need-based and may be from the Federal and/or New York State government.
-Monroe Partnership Grants, however, are available from the College to students who are employees of our partner companies and organizations.
+Monroe Partnership Grants, however, are available from the University to students who are employees of our partner companies and organizations.

 Scholarships: Money that’s awarded to you based on your academic, athletic, or other accomplishments, that does not have to be paid back.